night-ghost/minimosd-extra/README.md

 * panRose's scale ("icon") can be placed below
 * panRose can be even size to be centered with HUD - reqires font 2.4.1.4. sacrificed characters @, ~, `

+v847
+* fixed NTSC inconsistency with the CT
+* removed % from panRSSI in CT
+* added ability to exclude MAVlink from build
+* all telemetry protocol's files moved to 'protocols' folder
+* fixed panel size for all distances
+* fixed GPS icon for RTK modules

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!